-If you are nearing retirement age, you might already be thinking about applying for Social Security benefits.
-The Social Security application process is not extremely complex, but it does require some specific documentation to go along with your application.
-It is a good idea to go ahead and gather the required documents before you start your Social Security application.
-Getting your documents ready ahead of time will help the application process go more quickly and smoothly.
-Keep reading as we give you all the details.
+If you are nearing retirement age, consider applying for Social Security benefits.
+The process is not highly complex but requires some specific documentation.
+It is a good idea to gather the necessary documents before you start your application.

 Documents Needed To Apply For Social Security Retirement Benefits

-So, what are the documents needed to apply for Social Security benefits?
-The Social Security Administration (SSA) requires several documents to go along with your application for retirement benefits.
+So, what documents are needed to apply for Social Security benefits?
+The Social Security Administration (SSA) requires several documents to accompany your retirement benefits application.
 The documents can vary slightly, depending on your specific situation.
 However, if you gather all the following documents before starting your application, you should be in a great spot.
 Also, remember that original documents are generally required, and photocopies are not usually accepted.
 Here are the documents you need to locate:

 This requirement should be pretty obvious.
-You will need to provide your SSN to the Social Security Administration when you apply for benefits.
-Your Social Security number is used by the SSA to track your earnings record, and this record will determine the amount of your benefit payments each month.
+You must provide your SSN to the Social Security Administration when you apply for benefits.
+The SSA uses your Social Security number to track your earnings record, and this record will determine the amount of your benefit payments each month.
 Although sometimes just knowing your Social Security number will suffice, there might be other instances where you need to provide your SSN card.

 If you have lost your Social Security card, you can request a replacement card from the Social Security Administration.
-If you have a My Social Security account, you can request your replacement online.
-You should know that there are a handful of states that do not allow online replacement requests, so you will need to visit your local Social Security office to get a replacement in that case.
+You can order your replacement online with a My Social Security account.
+You should know that a handful of states do not allow online replacement requests, so you will need to visit your local Social Security office to get a replacement in that case.
 Replacement requests typically take a couple of weeks to process, and you should receive your new card in the mail at your home address.

 Birth Certificate

 Remember that you must be a certain age to receive Social Security retirement benefits, and your payment amount is also dependent on your age.
-Therefore, you will need to prove your date of birth when applying for benefits.
+Therefore, you must prove your date of birth when applying for benefits.
 For this reason, you must submit your U.S. birth certificate to the Social Security Administration when you apply for benefits.
-Remember that an original birth certificate is generally required, and photocopies will not usually be accepted.
+Remember that an original birth certificate is generally required; photocopies are not usually accepted.
 A certified copy from the issuing agency will usually work as well.

-If you cannot locate your birth certificate, you will need to contact your state’s Department of Health to get a replacement.
+If you cannot locate your birth certificate, contact your state’s Department of Health for a replacement.
 In some cases, you might be able to contact the hospital where you were born for assistance with getting a replacement.
-For those who were born abroad to U.S. citizen parents, your birth was likely recorded with the U.S. embassy in the country where you were born.
-In that case, you might need to contact the U.S. Department of State to get a replacement birth certificate.
+For those born abroad to U.S. citizen parents, your birth was likely recorded with the U.S. embassy in the country where you were born.
+You might need to contact the U.S. Department of State for a replacement birth certificate.

-For those who have no birth certificate, a religious record or report of birth from your religious organization might work in some cases.
+For those with no birth certificate, a religious record or birth report from your religious organization might work in some cases.
 You should contact the Social Security Administration for more details about using religious records to prove your age.

 In addition to your birth certificate, you will likely also be asked to provide an identification card.
 A U.S. driver’s license is the most common identity document used when you apply for retirement benefits.